Democratic Senate candidates show fundraising strength in early 2nd quarter numbers - KESQ

 The race for the Senate, because the legislative body is currently evenly divided 50-50, will be a top priority for both parties in 2022 given any seat could shift control.

-A number of Democratic candidates have yet to announce their fundraising hauls, including three key incumbent senators up for reelection in potentially competitive races: Georgia’s Raphael Warnock, Nevada’s Catherine Cortez Masto and New Hampshire’s Maggie Hassan.
+A number of Democratic candidates have yet to announce their fundraising hauls, including two key senators up for reelection in potentially competitive races: Nevada’s Catherine Cortez Masto and New Hampshire’s Maggie Hassan.

 The strong fundraising from Democrats continues a trend that played out during the 2018 and 2020 elections, where Democratic candidates — partly spurred by the base’s opposition to former President Donald Trump — raised significant money all cycle.

-Note: This story has been updated with a comment from the National Republican Senatorial Committee and additional fundraising numbers.